i

 To create an immutable class, use final fields and avoid setters.

-Singleton pattern ensures a class has only one instance, providing a global access point for shared resources.
+Singleton pattern ensures a class has only one instance, providing a global point of access to it.

 Private constructor prevents instantiation from outside the class.